-Whether this will be the first time that you use your insurance coverage to pay for a skilled nursing facility, or not, please be aware that your primary insurance NEVER pays your co-pays, and less than 15% of individuals have a secondary policy that does.
-Billing specialists in our Hamlin Place Business Office are ready to review your insurance coverage and co-pays with you or your family member or POA, to ensure you know how much your co-pays will be, and when they are due for payment.
+At Hamlin Place skilled nursing facility in Boynton Beach, Florida, we accept Medicare, Humana and Private Pay.
+We know health insurance can be difficult to understand at times.
+The billing specialists in our Business Office are available to review your insurance coverage and co-pays with you or your family member or POA, to ensure you know how much your co-pays will be, and when they are due for payment.

 Medicare Part A: